 In the Wits strategy to help academics grow their scholarly profile, we have encouraged people to do four things using the internet.
 These include registering an ORCID and establishing a public Google Scholar profile.
 We also recommend that academics use one of the academic social platforms, like ResearchGate, to create an active presence on the web.
 Finally, we recommend that academics use the Wits institutional repository WIReDSpace to display their work.
 The Library will help you navigate the copyright issues related to the use of the Wits Repository.

 The use of ORCIDs is growing in popularity.
-In February 2020 there were 7,951,861 ORCID users were registerd, and more and more publishers, funders and universities are encouraging the use of identifier for various reasons.
+In June 2022 there were 14,394,772 registered ORCID iDs and more and more publishers, funders and universities are encouraging the use of identifiers for various reasons.
 Wits University encourages it as it will be used to create a staff profile showing all published work of an author on the Wits webpage.
 The NRF requires applicants to use an ORCID that will ultimate assist in writing reports as it will pull together all the publications of the applicant into the report.
 Wits University Press encourage it as it helps them ensure their publications are searchable.